Experience Prineville

 Be Well Video Series

 We are so excited to share our “Be Well” video series.
 These short clips produced by the very talented Olive and Blu Photography feature various local professionals who help us explore small changes that can make a big difference in our health.
 Scroll down for the video links and descriptions.
-These videos are also available on our new YouTube Channel:
+These videos (and more!) can also be found on our Crook County On The Move YouTube Channel:

 Create Kindness Art Project- with Jodi Kerr, the Meandering Maker.
 Feel isolated by COVID?
 Reconnect.
 Inspire.
 Appreciate.
 Use this delightful art project to share your appreciation to friends, neighbors, teachers, and front-line workers.
 Pair it with a small gift from a local business to provide a wonderful holiday surprise for those that touch your life in a special way.
 Take a picture of your finished work and tag #CreateKindness #CCOTM #MeaderingMaker.
 We’d love to share your work!